RobertMalina/WorkshopManager.js/README.md

 - <b>Authentication server</b> - User system (db-structure purposed auth & authorization tasks only) is located at same database as bussines logic tables, so DAL module has access to User system data - and that way it provides an option to read user by identity and compare shipped password (from angular's app login page) with stored password hash.
 I hash password using Bcrypt with salting and then store it in database with user unique login (username).
 As an authorization medium I decided to use Json Web Token, signed with HS256 alghoritm.
 Implementation is ready to extract JWT token both from Authorization header and request body.

-- <b>Cli manager</b> - using <i>readline<i> package - I implemented simply CLI shell over server - <b>which is possible to invoke by using additional params in npm start command 'npm run with-cli'</b>.
+- <b>Cli manager</b> - using <i>readline</i> package - I implemented simply CLI shell over server - <b>which is possible to invoke by using additional params in npm start command 'npm run with-cli'</b>.
 Cli app allows to change configuration - e.g. change database instance to which server application connects.